sSegev/SSAlphaPass/README.md

 Useful if you don't want to catch all touch events on UIViews \ UIButtons with a non squareish appearance.

+This solution is better than just ignoring the top view because you can still click a UIButton that is under a semi transparent UIView while the non transparent part of the UIView will still respond to touch events.

 GIF
 --------
 As you can see in the GIF, the Giraffe button is a simple rectangle but touch events on transparent areas are passed on to the yellow UIButton underneath.